Easy Blues Guitar

 Here is the chord pattern for a simple 12- Bar Blues, with the number of bars for each chord.
+Only three chords are needed for basic blues.

 Play each chord 4 times for every bar - four bars of E7, then 2 bars of A7, etc.